sorell/tripping-robot/wait4crash/README.md

 wait4crash
 ==========

-A simple shell script that run an application repeatedly until it crashes.
+A simple shell script that repeatedly starts and kills an application until it crashes.